geometry-zsh/geometry/readme.md

 #### Randomly colorize prompt symbol

 Your prompt symbol can change colors based on a simple hash of your hostname.
-To enable this, set `PROMPT_GEOMETRY_COLORIZE_SYMBOL` to `true`.
+To enable this, set `GEOMETRY_STATUS_COLOR_HASH` to `true`.

 ![colorize](screenshots/colorize.png)

-#### Colorize prompt symbol when root

-You can have your prompt symbol change color when running under the `root` user.

-To activate this option, just set `PROMPT_GEOMETRY_COLORIZE_ROOT` to `true`.
-Both symbol and color can be customized by overriding the `GEOMETRY_SYMBOL_ROOT` and `GEOMETRY_COLOR_ROOT` variables.

-Note that this option overrides the color hashing of your prompt symbol.

 ## FAQs